R14 - Memory Quota Exceeded in Ruby (MRI)

 When Ruby runs out of memory and cannot free up any slots via the garbage collector, it has to tell the operating system it needs more memory.
 Asking the operating system for memory is an expensive (slow) process, so Ruby wants to always ask for a little more than it needs.
 You can control how much memory it asks for by setting this

 RUBY_GC_HEAP_GROWTH_FACTOR will only help with R14 errors if you are barely over your dyno memory limits.
+Or if you’re seeing extremely large “stair step” memory allocations after your application has been running for several hours.
 Individual apps are responsible for setting and maintaining their own GC tuning configuration variables.

 Tuning glibc Memory Behavior